avbrown/new_film_studio_at_microsoft/README.md

 Ultimately we chose to focus on topline descisions that could be made by executives in the board room the selection of genre, talent, release date and final run time

 All that said, a fair amount of ROI is driven by outliers.
-Even with the genre, talent, release date and final run time.[^1]
+Even with the 'correct' genre, talent, release date and final run time, some movies will flop.[^1]

 ## Analyzing the Data